Magical Destinations to Chase the Northern Lights in Pure Michigan

 In 2011, the Headlands became the sixth International Dark Sky Park in the United States and the ninth in the world.
 This 600-acre parcel of old-growth forest sits on more than two miles of undeveloped Lake Michigan shoreline in Emmet County.
 Here you will find the darkest of skies, undiluted by light pollution and preserved in perpetuity by Emmet County.
 Monthly, free Dark Sky Park programs and special events are held at the Beach House and on the shoreline.
 Signs in the park direct visitors to designated Dark Sky Viewing areas.
 No camping is allowed, but the park is open 24/7 year 'round, with five miles of trails throughout the property.
 The park provides dazzling night sky for photographers, astronomers and dark-sky enthusiasts alike.

 Nestled in the Blue Water Area, on the tip of the Lower Peninsula’s thumb in Port Austin, is Port Crescent State Park.
 The park has a designated area where no electric light exists for miles, giving star-gazers an unobstructed view of the night sky.
 The dark sky preserve is located in the day-use area where there’s a charge for parking, but no overnight reservations are needed.
 Consider a day filled with kayaking to Turnip Rock, and then sitting back and enjoying the wonders of the universe in the evening.

 3. Remote spots on Lake Superior – Upper Peninsula

-As photographer Shawn Malone explained in a previous northern lights blog, Michigan has many positive factors when it comes to viewing the northern lights, the most important being:
+As photographer Shawn Malone shares in her secrets for viewing the northern lights, Michigan has many positive factors when it comes to viewing the northern lights, the most important being:

 2).
 Relatively low light pollution